vznd/selenium-webdriver-tests/README.md

 actionProvider.dragAndDropBy(sourceEle, targetEleXOffset, targetEleYOffset).build().perform();
 ```

-* [To cover] **Release** - releases the depressed left mouse button.
+* [Out of scope] **Release** - releases the depressed left mouse button.
 If WebElement is passed, it will release depressed
 left mouse button on the given WebElement
 ```java
 WebElement sourceEle = driver.findElement(By.id("draggable"));